filamentgroup/grunticon/README.md

 project into other areas.
 Removed SVGO and PNGCrush.
 SVGO is better served through the svgmin plugin.
 * Version 0.6.5: CSS Writing has been moved from Phantom to Node, in order to decrease base64 datauri sizes
 * Version 0.6.0: Grunticon now comes with PNG Crush.
-This will reduce the size of your SVGs
+This will reduce the size of your PNGs
 * Version 0.5.0: Grunticon now comes with SVGO.
 This cleans up your SVGs, greatly reducing the size of your CSS file.
 * Version 0.4.1: Opera browsers prior to version 15 are given fallback PNG due to SVG scaling troubles.
 * Version 0.4.0: Automated filename-driven color variations were added, along with the `colors` option